tombraganca/tombraganca/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on front-end
+- 🔭 I’m currently working how TypeScript Specialist
-- 🌱 I’m currently learning Typescript, Java and C#
+- 🌱 I’m currently learning Flutter, Java and C#

 <div align="center">
   <a href="https://github.com/tombraganca">